 We are now in St Augustine which is a beautiful old city with great history.
 It is much cooler up here in northern Florida and it’s going to get even cooler as we head further north through Georgia, S. Carolina and up into Tennessee.
 After spending Easter in Pigeon Forge, TN we’ll start our slow journey north toward Connecticut.
 We will leave our home-on-wheels there for some annual routine service and take advantage of the down time to scoot home and visit family and friends for a week or two.

 Once our Coach maintenance is finished we plan to spend the summer exploring the northeast.
-We’ve lived in NY our whole lives but never traveled northeast to see the sights.
+There are many sights to see in the Northeast.
 We are really looking forward to spending some time exploring, especially in Maine.
-We may even spend some time visiting Canada if time allows before we, once again, head south for next winter.
+We hope to spend some time visiting Canada if time allows before we, once again, head south for next winter.

 After returning from home we got back on the road.
 We traveled to many states including Missouri, Nebraska, South and North Dakota, Montana, Wyoming, Idaho, Washington, Oregon, Utah, Nevada, Arizona, New Mexico and Texas.
 We visited many beautiful National Parks and stopped at many other points of interest.